Art History

 - critique the effectiveness of postmodern artworks.

-- analyze current controversies and legal matters in art as well as artists' changing roles as participants in contemporary
+- analyze current controversies and legal matters in art as well as artists' changing roles as participants in contemporary society.

 ARTH 335 Survey of Photography